 THE TAKEAWAY: Segment your customers and personalize content whenever possible to guide your prospects more quickly along the buyer’s journey.

-Now is a great time to reconnect with prospects to learn how their business has changed, what their new pain points are and how your company may be positioned to help them.
+Now is a great time to reconnect with prospects to learn how their business has changed in the past several years, what their new pain points are and how your company may be positioned to help them.

 Perhaps supply vulnerability has been an issue for a prospect recently and your company has resources to ensure a more consistent supply than your competitor.
 Maybe shifting consumer attitudes has taken your prospect’s product development in a new direction.
 CPG manufacturers have endured a LOT of changes in just a year, and 82% of buyers said purchase decisions now progress based on changing business needs and priorities.